umairiqbal78/Deep-learning-Projects/README.md

 https://github.com/lazyprogrammer/machine_learning_examples

-An online cource I followed for the all above is projects is Deep Learning: Advanced NLP and RNNs
+An online cource I followed for the all above projects is Deep Learning: Advanced NLP and RNNs

 https://deeplearningcourses.com/c/deep-learning-advanced-nlp